- SAP controls the IT media system with a combination of advertising and paid placements.

-- When Gartner releases its Magic Quadrant, which is the most influential software selection tool used for enterprise software they never declare who they received money from that they have included in the quadrant.
-However, SAP is a major contributor to Gartner.
+- When Gartner releases its Magic Quadrant, which is the most influential software selection tool used for enterprise software, they never declare who they received money from that they have included in the quadrant.
+However, SAP is a significant contributor to Gartner.
 Forrester is the same.

 - ComputerWeekly essentially republishes SAP press releases.

 - ASUG, the SAP user group, publishes whatever SAP wants to be published.
 ASUG pretends to represent users, but its media output is undifferentiated from that of SAP’s.